MichaelCWalsh7/Cartridge-Market/README.md

     1. As a First Time Visitor, I want to be able to browse through different games.
     2. As a First Time Visitor, I want to be able to buy different games.
-    3. As a First Time Visitor, I want to be able to view different stores
-    4. As a First Time Visitor, I want to easily be able to see what stores have the game I want in stock
+    3. As a First Time Visitor, I want to easily be able to see what stores have the game I want in stock
-    5. As a First Time Visitor, I want to easily view the total of my purchases at any time.
+    4. As a First Time Visitor, I want to easily view the total of my purchases at any time.

     -   #### Site User Goals